 The project, which began August 1, is expected to be completed by September 30, but the shipyard’s hauling operations will not be adversely affected during construction.

 Founded in 1947, Derecktor Shipyards has since become a worldwide leader for excellence in the construction, repair and refit of yachts, commercial and military vessels.
-Today, four Derecktor facilities span the East coast of the U.S. from Maine to South Florida, offering vessel owners and operators everything from marina space to megayacht construction.
-For more information contact Derecktor Dania at email@example.com.
+Today, four Derecktor facilities span the Eastern Seaboard of the U.S. from Maine to South Florida, offering vessel owners and operators everything from marina space to megayacht construction.
+For more information, contact Derecktor Dania at email@example.com.